 One of the great benefits of an R-MA education is the students have the flexibility to go as far as they are able in math, even at an extremely accelerated level.
 In addition, there is individualized placement, and a constant evaluation to ensure the students are placed where they belong.
-There are honors courses at every level and two AP classes, Calculus AB and Calculus BC with the hope of adding a third AP class, Statistics.
+There are honors courses at every level and three AP classes, Calculus AB, Calculus BC, and Statistics.
 In conjunction with these two AP courses, students can earn 14 hours of college credit from Shenandoah University.
 Advanced mathematics students can also join the Mu Alpha Theta honorary mathematics society.

 The hope of every R-MA math teacher is that their students learn to enjoy math.
 "Part of what you hope to instill is not just knowledge but an appreciation of it," explains Eric Barr, the department head.
 To this end, students don't just come to class and work on math problems.
 They experience math.

 Mr. Barr chooses a "Mathematician of the Month," and teaches about that person's life and how he/she influenced the world we live in today.
 "I like tying the history of math to what we're doing," says Mr. Barr.
 "It's not just facts and figures, but people's ideas and lives."
 Learning about the mathematicians' lives helps put their ideas into appropriate perspectives and time frames, giving students a new appreciation for the math they are learning.

 Each of the R-MA math teachers select a "Mathematics Student of the Month."
 The students' names are displayed in Crow Hall on a bulletin board.
 The Student of the Month selections are based on aptitude, attitude, and improvement.
 It is used as a motivational tool for students.
 All of the teachers strive to integrate technology into the classroom experience as well, whether through Apple Air Play flat screen TV's, or other venues.